Grit. Resilience. Hard Work. Service.

 That's Raquel.

-Even with those efforts, many communities remain burdened by unfinished flood mitigation projects, rising crime and taxes, and disaster response systems that fail when needed most.
-With real-world experience in construction, infrastructure, and crisis management, I know what effective leadership looks like.
-I’ve signed the front of the check, not just the back, and that experience matters.
+Today, Raquel is running for office because too many neighborhoods remain burdened by unfinished flood projects, rising crime, and disaster response systems that fail when they’re needed most.
+With hands-on experience in construction, infrastructure, and crisis management, she understands what true leadership requires.
+She has signed the front of the check—not just the back—and knows how to deliver real results.